 Guidelines for Methodological Rigor in Preclinical Studies

-NEW: As of October 1, 2017, upon submission of revised manuscripts, authors reporting preclinical work will need to complete a checklist aimed at enhancing rigor, transparency, and reproducibility.
+NEW: As of October 1, 2017, upon submission of revised manuscripts, authors reporting preclinical animal research will need to complete a checklist aimed at enhancing rigor, transparency, and reproducibility.
 Different checklists will be used for studies in animals and for studies in vitro and the checklist completed for animal studies will be posted online as a supplemental file should the manuscript be accepted.
 For both checklists, authors are asked to include the corresponding information in the Methods text or in an online supplement.
-For more information, including example checklists, please see this recent editorial.
+For more information, including example checklists, please see this editorial.

 Data Deposition and Data Availability